Our use of Cookies

 Will ePhyto be used for Exports?

-Will Plant Health Inspectors still request to see the ePhyto document?
+Will Plant Health Inspectors still request to see my ePhyto data?

 Do we still need to attach a copy of the invoice and customs declaration in our IPAFFS entry?